 For the soup and salad course, I had the Curried Carrot and Apple Soup:

 Michelle had a Baby Spinach Salad:

-My soup was not as sweet as the carrot soup I enjoy from Disney’s Boma restaurant at the Animal Kingdom Lodge, but still had a nice flavor with a creamy consistency.
+My soup was not as sweet as the carrot soup I enjoy from Disney’s Boma restaurant at the Animal Kingdom Lodge, but it still had a nice flavor with a creamy consistency.
 Michelle seemed to enjoy her salad as well.

-Due to the limited options on the menu, the “guest favorite” Grilled NY Strip Steak was ordered by nearly everyone at our table, including myself and Michelle:
+Due to the limited options on the menu, the “Guest favorite” Grilled NY Strip Steak was ordered by nearly everyone at our table, including myself and Michelle:

 This steak was all about the butter.
 While the meat was cooked perfectly and well-seasoned, the handmade butter brought it all home.
-When combined with the twice-baked potato, the dish worked as a hearty dinner with a huge portion size.
+When combined with the twice-baked potato, the dish worked as a hearty dinner with huge portion size.
 But if I ever went back to Enchanted Garden, I’d have to order the same entree, not because I loved it, but because it is the only item on the menu I would want to eat.